 The iconic 2,600 Sq. m Grade II Listed property was the home of Rolls Royce in Derby.
 As the dramatic facade of the former Rolls-Royce building in Nightingale Road comes into view it is clear why Marble Hall is an iconic landmark of the City with National historical significance.
 The Grade II Listed building was the first ever purpose built site for the manufacture of the Rolls Royce motor cars like The Silver Ghost and later went on to house the design of the Merlin engines that powered the Second World War spitfires.
 Bespoke and specialist conservation techniques were used to preserve the iconic building and meet the client’s requirements.

-Built in 1912 by R Weston & Son and opened in 1913 as an office block, with its Portland stone central facade added in1938 the building is a prominent part of Osmastons industrial heritage.
+Built in 1912 by R Weston & Son and opened in 1913 as an office block, with its Portland stone central facade added in 1938 the building is a prominent part of Osmastons industrial heritage.

 The façade is over 100m over two storeys with sweeping staircases and dozens of rooms including the offices of Henry Royce and Charles Rolls.

-The Woodhead Heritage Team were on site for 66 weeks with up to 70 people were working on site.
+The Woodhead Heritage Team were on site for 66 weeks with up to 70 people working on site.

-The brief: Create an environment to support social enterprises, community groups and charities to the area, along with new start-ups and growing businesses.
+The brief: Create an environment to support social enterprises, community groups and charities in the area, along with new start-ups and growing businesses.
 The new elements are designed to BREEAM Very Good sustainability levels.

-The outstanding architectural features which led to this building being grade II listed have been preserved for future generations many original features remain including an ornate and historic staircase from 1912, the 1930’s wood panelled Board Room steeped in engineering history.
+The outstanding architectural features which led to this building being grade II listed have been preserved for future generations, many original features remain including an ornate and historic staircase from 1912, the 1930’s wood panelled Board Room steeped in engineering history.
 Marble Hall, which provided a grand entrance for visitors and dignitaries has been revitalised with its Tuscan style polished limestone columns.
-The handmade casted bronze balustrade in the marble Hall has been replicated by a specialist subcontractor and the stained glass window recreated.
+The handmade casted bronze balustrade in the Marble Hall has been replicated by a specialist subcontractor and the stained glass window recreated.

 It includes the delivery of 42 office units over three floors, meeting rooms alongside a nursery and café as part of the new community facility that will play a significant part in the wider Osmaston Regeneration project.
 It will provide a new base for businesses and services to meet the needs of the local community.

 The conservation focus was to preserve, protect and re-use.
 In line with this principle the original front façade was kept as its original, all the original windows were conserved together with revealing their terracotta surrounds to maintain the external appearance as it would have been when the building first opened.
 The original 1912 steelwork to the north light roof was refurbished and protected.
 We uncovered lead paint during this process.
 We removed the lead paint under strict restrictions, re-primed and repainted the steel work.
 We re-instated the roof lights to modern standards but replicating their original structure to in keep with conservation guidelines.
 The original 1912 tiles had been painted over, these were stripped back to the original.
-The works were completed by using traditional skills including poultice works to remove existing paint from wall tiling and terracotta window surrounds.
-Lime plaster and covering repairs, bespoke carpentry and joinery works, restoration of art deco doors and ironmongery.
+The works were completed by using traditional skills including poultice works to remove existing paint from wall tiling and terracotta window surrounds, lime plaster and covering repairs, bespoke carpentry and joinery works, restoration of art deco doors and ironmongery.

 The key conservation was the Battle of Britain Memorial Window designed by Hugh Easton and unveiled by Chief of Air Staff, Marshall of the Royal Air Force, Lord Tedder, in 1949.The window which sits within Marble Hall was replicated as a direct copy of the original stained-glass window commemorating the Battle of Britain.
 It shows a figure standing on the propeller of a Merlin engine with a golden eagle on his back.